thewhitetulip/build-app-with-python-antitextbook/manuscript/02-more-about-language.md

 Python does not support multiple line comments.
 Triple quotes can be used as 'docstrings', for documentation purposes of functions and classes.

-Triple quotes can either be made up of ''' or """.
+Triple quotes can either be made up of three single quote or three double quotes.
 They need to be closed appropriately, otherwise they result in an error.
 Unlike comments, which are ignored, docstrings are evaluated, **not ignored**.

-These are typically given for functions, classes and modules (and not to statements).
+Below is an example:

 ```python
 >>> def function():